 The First Helium-based Mix Dives Conducted by Pre-Tech Explorers (1967-1988)

 More than 20 years before the emergence of technical diving, a handful of intrepid cave divers who were perilously pushing the limits of air diving, began experimenting with helium mixes for deep diving.
-Some succeeded, several were injured, one almost drowned.
+Some succeeded, several were injured, one drowned.

 By Dr. Christopher Werner.
 Header image: WKPP at Upstream Sullivan Sink by C. Werner.

 🎶🎶 Predive Clicklist: 2001: A Space Odyssey Theme Song